heximcz/bind-manager/README.md

 ## Overview

-Auto update root zones, check if all ok, bind restart.
+Periodical update of the root zone for Bind DNS resolver

 ## Prerequisites